balanced/billy/docs/source/api_reference.rst

       closest day to the started one in a month will be selected for following transactions.
 For example, the started date time is 2013-01-30, then following transactions will occur at 2013-02-28, 2013-03-30 and so on.
-    - **amount** - The amount in USD dollar to charge or payout to customer
+    - **amount** - The amount in USD cents to charge or payout to customer
     - **interval** - (optional) The interval of frequency period to multiply, the default value is 1.
 For example, to charge or payout a customer by two weeks frequency, you can set the frequency to **weekly**, and set